1931 Rolls-Royce - Henley Brewster

 Engine Compartment: This was also the case with the engine compartment.
 It was necessary to make the hood or bonnet lift, in order to see the engine detail.

 Model Base: In order to see the underside of the model, we decided to cover the base surface with an acrylic mirror.
 Leather covered panels surround the plinth, inside the clear acrylic cover.
-Wood moldings form the main base, which has a draw in the front, which contains a brief history of the actual Henley Brewster, and also the model.
-This plaque is also signed by myself,
+Wood moldings form the main base, which has a draw in the front, containing a brief history of the actual Henley Brewster, and also the model.